Superphysics Superphysics

 On the Correct Handling of Contradictions Among the People (February 27, 1957), 1st pocket ed., p.
 12.

 This our army has achieved remarkable unity in its own ranks and with those outside its ranks.
 Internally, there is unity between officers and men, between the higher and lower ranks, and between military work, political work and rear service work; and externally, there is unity between the army and the people, between the army and government organizations, and between our army and the friendly armies.
 It is imperative to overcomeanything that impairs this unity.
-“On Coalition Government” (April 24, 1945), Selected Works, Vol. III, p.
-264.*

 Chapter 26.
-DISCIPLINE
+Discipline

-Within the ranks of the people, democracy is correlative with centralism and freedom with discipline.
-They are the two opposites of a single entity, contradictory as well as united, and we should not one-sidedly emphasize one to the denial of the other.
+They are the 2 opposites of a single entity, contradictory as well as united, and we should not one-sidedly emphasize one to the denial of the other.

 Within the ranks of the people, we cannot do without freedom, nor can we do without discipline; we cannot do without democracy, nor can we do without centralism.